StuartsProjects/StuartsProjects.github.io/_posts/2020-06-11-LoRa®-receiver-automatic-frequency-control.md

 setRfFrequency(Frequency, Offset);

 So you can set modules to the same target frequency and compensate with a calibration value in Offset.
-There is a program in the SX127x library \examples folder that makes the LoRa device put out a carrier so its easy to measure the actual output frequency.
+There is a program in the SX127x library \examples folder that makes the LoRa® device put out a carrier so its easy to measure the actual output frequency.
 Lets imagine that we want to operate on 434Mhz and a particular module when set for that when measured with a frequency counter is transmitting on 434002000hz, or 2000hz higher than desired.
 That module would then be setup with;

 setRfFrequency(434000000, -2000);